awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

      systemctl edit amazon-ssm-agent
      ```

-1. Open a simple editor like VIM, and depending on whether you're using an HTTP proxy server or HTTPS proxy server, specify one of the following setting options\.
+1. Open a simple editor like VIM, and depending on whether you're using an HTTP proxy server or HTTPS proxy server, add one of the following configurations\.

-   **HTTP proxy server:**
+   **For an HTTP proxy server:**

    ```
    [Service]